codespede/pwoli/docs/input-validation.md

 }
 ```

 ## Validation Rules <span id="declaring-rules"></span>

-Validation works based on the ORM you are using.
+Validations work based on the ORM you are using.
 Please visit your ORM's documentation to know more on how to set different kinds of validations for your Models.
-I f you are using Sequelize,  please refer https://sequelize.org/master/manual/validations-and-constraints.html
+If you are using Sequelize, please refer https://sequelize.org/master/manual/validations-and-constraints.html
-You can see how validations are set for a sample app which uses Sequelize in this file: https://github.com/internetmango/pwoli-express-sample/blob/master/models/Company.js
+You can see how validations are set for a sample Pwoli app which uses Sequelize in this file: https://github.com/internetmango/pwoli-express-sample/blob/master/models/Company.js